xiaranjchen/XC_EE_Projects/README.md

 ---

 ## How it Works
+1. In the class "Gyroscope", the code first initializes all proper hardware through desired pins, and necessary variables to store values
+2. Initialize the initial angle by taking 1000 readings (can be changed) from the gyroscope, adding all data up and dividing by number of data sets     to find initial angle our system wants to correct back to.
+3. Our system now continuously takes readings from our IMU sensor's, figures out the current angle it is at, and corrects back to the desired angle.
    The system solves the two main problems of cheap IMU sensors:
     1.  **Gyro Drift:** The gyroscope is accurate but "drifts" over time.
     2.  **Accelerometer Noise:** The accelerometer is stable but very "noisy" during quick movements.

 **The Math:**
 The code uses the following filter logic:
 `Angle = 0.98 * (Angle + Gyro_Rate * dt) + 0.02 * (Accel_Angle)`

+---

+**Future Directions**

 ---